Skip to main content

 What Is the Optimal Nutritional Matrix for Skeletal Health?

-Nutrition provides the chemical building blocks and regulatory cofactors necessary for and maintenance.
+Nutrition provides the chemical building blocks and regulatory cofactors necessary for bone formation and maintenance.
 While calcium and vitamin D are the most well-known nutrients for bone health, they are part of a larger, synergistic team.
 Providing all the necessary components ensures that the bone-building process initiated by exercise can proceed efficiently.

-The goal is to create a diet that is rich in these key nutrients, supporting the entire structure of the bone matrix, which is composed of a collagen protein framework mineralized with phosphate.
+The goal is to create a diet that is rich in these key nutrients, supporting the entire structure of the bone matrix, which is composed of a collagen protein framework mineralized with calcium phosphate.

 The following table outlines the key nutrients involved in this synergistic matrix, their roles, and dietary sources.